nvralone/site/CONTRIBUTING.md

 ## Rules for Contributing
 1. Keep contributions as lightweight as possible
-2. Keep information as accurate as possible, and provide clickable resources.
+2. Keep information as accurate and accessible as possible.
 3. Do not create off-topic contributions.
 Keep everything within the subject of the repository.
 4. Do not contribute spam or invalid code.
 5. Follow Github's [Terms of Service.](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)